Chapter 8:

 His eyebrows twitched.
 His eyes fluttered open.

-But she didn’t pull her hand away immediately.
-Her palm stayed against his cheek for another heartbeat, almost unconsciously, as if confirming he was truly there.
-Only then did she straighten, folding her hands neatly in her lap.
+She didn’t pull her hand away immediately.
+Her palm stayed against his cheek for another heartbeat, as if confirming he was truly there.
+Only after Mutsuki looked at her lips up did she straighten and folded her hands neatly in her lap.

 ‘You slept very soundly,’ she murmured.
 ‘I… didn’t want to wake you too abruptly.’